yazhou2019/BNTR/README.md

 ```
 - Step 6. obtain the results in "./experiments/example/SimResults"  when Step 5 is done

-# Example 3: for new simulations in the paper
+## Example 3: for new simulations in the paper
 The new simulation data is located in "./experiments/new_simulation".
 - Fully synthetic data: "./experiments/new_simulation/FullSimPaper"
 - Simulated monkey’s electrocorticography data: "./experiments/new_simulation/RealDataSim"

 The algorithm can be implemented as Example 2.

+# Experiments